 8. Use of Feedback Devices

 During CPR, using real-time feedback devices can be super helpful.
 These devices give you instant information on stuff like how deep your compressions are, how fast you’re going, and if you’re letting the chest recoil properly between compressions.
-So, when you’re doing compressions, keeping an eye on these devices will tell you if you need to adjust your technique to make sure you’re doing the best compressions possible and getting the most out of each one.
+So, when you’re doing cardiac compressions, monitor feedback by keeping an eye on these devices will tell you if you need to adjust your technique to make sure you’re doing the best compressions possible and getting the most out of each one.
 That way, you can bring out the best possible outcomes in cardiac emergencies.

 Related: Which Type of Victim Requires High-Quality CPR?